Flagellum Macro or micro. Big or small. Biggest or smallest.

 In our previous essay, we explored the macro – the Universe – the biggest, most vast expanse in all of existence.
-Despite it being at least 13.8 billion years old and 92 billion light years across, we can still observe the Universe and measure its exquisite, fine-tuned design.
+Despite its sheer immensity, we can still observe the Universe and measure its exquisite, fine-tuned design.
 This week, we peer inward, deeply inward, into the micro – molecular biology – and yet again we find exquisite, impossibly complex, fine-tuned design.

 As we examine the building blocks of life, what are our options?